mileweb/docs-content-cdn/zh/docs/recipes/api-acceleration.md

 API calls are usually considered dynamic HTTP requests since the responses are generated by the server in real time based on some input parameters supplied in the request.
-As we mentioned in the [FAQ](/docs/edge-logic/faq#what-about-dynamic-content), dynamic requests such as REST API calls can be very effectively accelerated by CDN360.
+As we mentioned in the [FAQ](/docs/edge-logic/faq#what-about-dynamic-content), dynamic requests such as REST API calls can be very effectively accelerated by CDN Pro.
 For example, the user of a mobile or web app may repeatedly reload the same page generating lots of duplicate API calls in a short period of time.
 Some caching using a CDN can significantly improve the performance.
 In this article, we are going to use an example to illustrate how